Radio Lingo and Terminology

 Break, Break

-Interruption to transmission to communicate urgently
+Interruption to a transmission to communicate urgently

 Emergency Emergency